informatics-lab/beta-data-services/README.md

 Repository for all data handling.

 ### BDS
-Python wrapper for sending and recieving requests to Beta Data Services (BDS).
+Python wrapper for sending and receiving requests to Met Office Beta Data Services (BDS).
-Includes methods for main requests:
+To validate the requests an API key is needed, this is received by signing up to Met Office DataPoint <www.metoffice.gov.uk/datapoint/>.
+Requests are made through the BDSRequest class.
+This includes methods for the basic request types:

 * getCapabilities()
 * describeCoverage()